 How it works

-Once the club is established, members will switch their electricity supplier to Co-operative Energy and the local hydro generators agree to export their electricity to the same company.
+Once the club is established, members will switch their electricity supplier to Octopus Energy and the local generators agree to export their electricity to the same company.
 The generator members receive an increased export tariff for the electricity they produce.
 As a consumer member of the club you will have a free smart meter fitted in your home that will record when you’re using electricity and how much it is costing you.

 Any extra power required by consumers will be provided by the electricity supplier.
 The price for this extra electricity depends on the time when electricity is used (known as a ‘time of use tariff’, see below).
 The day is split into four.
-You pay more for extra electricity at busy times (breakfast and tea time) and less when demand is lower.
+You pay more for extra electricity at busy times (breakfast and tea-time) and less when demand is lower.